sighack/sighack.github.io/_posts/2018-01-03-getting-creative-with-perlin-noise-fields.md

 ## The Iterations

+**Click on the images below to see an animation of the process.
+WARNING: in case you're viewing this on your mobile data, some of the GIFs are fairly large!**

 I first started with the low hanging fruit.
 A white background with lots of black particles set to a low opacity.
 This results in the following, where the parts where multiple particles interact end up darker.

 ![](/public/images/2018-01-03-getting-creative-with-perlin-noise-fields/example-1.png){: .clickgif }